joemoose/psiops/primer/primer.md

 | 10–12 | Success |
 | 13+ | Critical success |

-The number ranges are fixed, regardless of whether the difficulty is low or high, based on your circumstances.
+The number ranges are fixed, regardless of whether your task is made easier or more difficult by current circumstances.

 ### Common Gotchas